Heyeso/color-range/README.md

 # Temperature Color

 A function for generating colors associated with temperature within a range.
+[View Demo](https://temperaturecolor.web.app/)

 ## Description